orbbec/docs/OrbbecSDKv2_User_Guide/source/3_Application_Guide/ApplicationGuide.md

 ```

 ## Set Color Flip

+Color Flip means flipping the Color image up and down along the X-axis, that is, swapping the upper and lower parts of the image.

 ```c++
 if(device->isPropertySupported(OB_PROP_COLOR_FLIP_BOOL, OB_PERMISSION_WRITE)) {
 // true: indicates that the data is flipped up and down. false: indicates that the data is not flipped.